 Egg Farmers of Newfoundland and Labrador (EFNL) was established by the Egg Scheme under the Natural Products Marketing Act.
 EFNL is the regulatory body, which provides for the effective promotion, control and regulation of the production and marketing of eggs within the Province, including the prohibition of the production and marketing of eggs within the Province.
 EFNL has the authority to administer the Egg Scheme.

-The EFNL shall consist of not more than 7 directors: Not more than 6 members of EFNL shall be elected from and by the registered producers.
+EFNL shall consist of not more than seven directors: Not more than six members of EFNL shall be elected from and by the registered producers.
 One director shall be appointed by the minister.

-All 7 members of the EFNL (6 elected and 1 appointed) shall hold office for a period of 2 years.
+All seven members of EFNL (six elected and one appointed) shall hold office for a period of two years.

-The Government-appointed position to the Egg Farmers of Newfoundland and Labrador is currently vacant.
+EFNL are seeking to fill one government appointed director position on their board.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
-Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.
+Preference will be given to applicants with previous involvement/experience with boards, commissions or agencies.